Pweidemueller/Bayesian_phylogenetics/README.md

 # Examining substitution rates and ancestor dates with BEAST

+Practical in the Bayesian inference methods for infectious diseases research workshop at Uni Cambridge.

+ This practical was conducted by Christopher Ruis.
+Material was provided in the OG repo from which this one was forked.

 This tutorial requires prior installation of Tracer (downloaded from https://github.com/beast-dev/tracer/releases) and FigTree (downloaded from https://github.com/rambaut/figtree/releases)

 In this tutorial, we will analyse the output from BEAST analyses of two pandemic variants of norovirus, a highly prevalent cause of gastroenteritis.
 We aim to:
 1) Identify the substitution rate of each variant
 2) Compare the substitution rates between variants
 3) Examine ancestor dates to make inferences about the drivers of pandemic spread

+In the practical we DIDN'T run BEAST, since that would take to long.
+We just analysed the output.

 ### Loading files into Tracer